carpentries/instructor-training/_extras/guide.md

 ### General Preparation

 - Have water and cough drops nearby.
-- Decide ahead of time if you will be using google docs or an etherpad.
+- Decide ahead of time if you will be using google docs or an Etherpad.
 - Most people like or enjoy this training.
 - There is no such thing as "too much coffee" or "too many donuts"